johnnyshankman/hihat/README.md

 Remember the zen of listening offline? *hihat* aims to bring that back.

 No links, no lag, no social feeds -- just music.
-All in a compact and responsive design.

 [![hihat Screen Shot][product-screenshot]](https://whitelights.co)